 - 'Like' – Telling an admissions officer you would 'like' to study a degree is like saying their course looks 'nice' (which should also be avoided FYI).
 If you know from doing research and attending open days that you'd love to study your chosen subject, don't be shy in saying so.

-- 'I couldn't put into words...' – We know it can be hard to explain why you chose a course, but the whole purpose of a personal statement is for you to put all of your excitement and ideas into words – there's no point telling unis that you can't do exactly that.
+- 'I couldn't put into words...' – We know it can be hard to explain why you chose a course, but the whole purpose of a personal statement is for you to put all of your excitement and ideas into words – there's no point telling unis that you can't.
 If you're struggling, have a chat with a friend or family member about your reasons for applying.
 This will help clarify your main points.

 - 'Firstly'/'Secondly'/'Finally' – Starting each paragraph like this will make your uni personal statement sound really rigid and unimaginative.
 They're not necessary, so we'd suggest taking out these words and using those all-important characters elsewhere.